- Lessee (Tenant) : Lessee (Tenant)

 Definition : Lessee (Tenant)

-Person who holds, under a lease agreement, the right to use a private portion (for example, an apartment or a parking space) and the other rights of use attached thereto (such as: the swimming pool or the training room) in consideration of the payment of an amount of money, i.e. the rent.
+Person who holds, under a lease agreement, the right to use a private portion (e.g. an apartment or a parking space) and the other rights of use attached thereto (e.g. the swimming pool or the training room) in consideration of the payment of an amount of money, i.e. the rent.
 His rights are limited to those available to the co-owner-lessor.
-Article 1057 of the Civil Code of .Québec stipulates that the by-laws of the immovable are enforceable against the lessee, upon his being given a copy of the by-laws and of its amendments by his co-owner-lessor or, failing the co-owner-lessor doing so, by the syndicate.
-This article has the effect of subjecting the lessees to the same legal rules as the co-owners.
+The by-laws of the immovable are enforceable against the lessee, upon his being given a copy of the by-laws and of its amendments by his co-owner-lessor or, failing the co-owner-lessor doing so, by the syndicate.
+The lessees are subjected to the same legal rules as the co-owners.

 Le 6 mars 2019, le régisseur Robin-Martial Guay, juge administratif auprès de la Régie du logement, bureau de Gatineau, rendait une décision fort intéressante pour tous syndicats de copropriété aux prises avec un ou plusieurs locataires indélicats.